BackMap helps people who are visually impaired navigate cities and indoor areas

 BikeParking.Club connects a social network to bike locks in a city

-I’m not sure what it would be like to navigate the streets of New York if I were visually impaired, but I imagine it would not being the most comfortable experience.
+I’m not sure what it would be like to navigate the streets of New York if I were visually impaired, but I imagine it would not be the most comfortable experience.
 BackMap, which came out of TechCrunch Disrupt NY’s 2017 hackathon, is a backpack that vibrates to let you know when to turn right and when to turn left.

 While walking outside, you could input your location via the app and have your backpack navigate you to the specified place, without needing to take out your phone.
 BackMap does this using Esri’s PubNub block.
 Indoors, BackMap could utilize beacons to help people navigate to places like bathrooms and certain stores inside a mall.